ChrisSuess/Project-Xbow/xbowflow/examples/Workflows/CoCo-MD_CSA/README.md

-The files in this folder show how to run a CoCo_MD enhanced sampling simulation for cyclosporine A, using AMBER as the MD code.
+The files in this folder show how to run a CoCo-MD enhanced sampling simulation for cyclosporine A, using AMBER as the MD code.

-To test the workflow type:
-% xflow-run --dryrun cocomd.xcf csa.yaml

-This will print out all the commands that would be run.

-The file cocomd.xcf contains the workflow definition.
-The file csa.yaml contains the inputs for this instance of the workflow.

-The other files are the various Amber and pyCoCo input files.

 The workflow goes someting like this: